SJTU-IPADS/PowerInfer/README.md

   ./build/bin/main -m /PATH/TO/MODEL -n $output_token_count -t $thread_num -p $prompt --vram-budget $vram_gb
 ```

 As for now, it requires an offline-generated "GPU index" file to split FFNs on GPU.
-Temporarily, we have decided to disable this feature and will implement online FFN segmentation as soon as possible.
+And we found these files are hard to maintain and distribute.
+We will ship automatic FFN split based on VRAM capacity via [#11](https://github.com/SJTU-IPADS/PowerInfer/pull/11) very soon.

 ## Evaluation